 Here, at the bottom of our sunlit gravity well, we wage ceaseless war against entropy.
 By the way, what IS gravity?
 Its tireless distortion of space-time mocks our energy conservation laws.
-And this force is puny compared to the two or three electromagnetic and atomic forces we make out.
+And this force is puny compared to the two or three electromagnetic and atomic forces we can make out.
 A small magnet can counteract the gravitational attraction between a sewing needle and the entire planet.

 Let’s face it, “high tech” civilization carrion-feeds off accretions of minerals and decaying organic matter.
 One whiff of diesel fuel betrays its origin as natural sewage.
 Petroleum probably serves some hidden, geomorphic function.
-Like starving mosquitoes, we refuse to pay attention as we suck it dry, and may well get slapped flat as the unintended consequence of our gluttony.
+Like starving mosquitoes, we refuse to pay attention as we suck it dry, and may well get slapped flat as an unintended consequence of our gluttony.

 Ancient plants may have offered a much richer nutritional content than that of our current, super-inbred domestic varieties.
 Long ago, the most nutritious plants probably developed co-dependencies with consumer species and died off when their consumers did.
 Or some epidemic or disaster wiped them out.